-Showing a home in winter is different, of course, to showing it in the warmer months.
-But it can be done effectively, if you keep these tips in mind:
+Showing a home in winter is different to showing it in the warmer months.
+But you can do effectively it, if you keep these tips in mind:

 Keep Clearing a Path

-- If snowflakes are falling it is essential that the path to your home is clear when potential buyers arrive, even if it means shoveling a couple of times during the day.
+- If snowflakes are falling, it is essential that the path to your home is clear when potential buyers arrive, even if it means shoveling twice during the day.

-Even if there is only a dusting if the temperature drops ice can form quickly so make sure a layer of salt or sand is in place too.
+- Even if there is only a dusting, or it’s just cold, if the temperature drops ice can form quickly so make sure a layer of salt or sand is in place too.

-Open a path to your home from the sidewalk as well, so that visitors are not forced to clamber over snowdrifts.
+- Open a path to your home from the sidewalk, so that visitors are not forced to clamber over snowdrifts.

-If it’s raining rather than snowing make sure that you have a container at your entrance – preferably outside – for wet umbrellas.
+- If it’s raining rather than snowing make sure you have a container at your entrance – preferably outside – for wet umbrellas.

 Let Light In